fabio1806/Harmonic-Complexifier/README.md

 ![Screenshot](screenshots/mainButtons.jpg)

 ## Introduction
-As a combined project for Advanced Coding Toold and Methodologies and Computer Music Representations and Models we developed a JavaScript-based program that allows to make your chord progression more elaborated.
+As a combined project for Advanced Coding Tools and Methodologies and Computer Music Representations and Models we developed a JavaScript-based program that allows to make your chord progression more elaborated.

 ## User Interface